Division of Bioengineering

-The Division of Bioengineering and Biomaterials covers multidisciplinary research in bioengineering and brings together a critical mass of researchers within the School of Engineering and Materials Science.
+The Division of Bioengineering covers multidisciplinary research in bioengineering and brings together a critical mass of researchers within the School of Engineering and Materials Science.

 The specific strategy of the group is to produce solutions to clinically relevant problems.These clinical solutions may be in the form of novel biomaterials, medical devices, implants or diagnostic systems.
 They may also encompass regenerative medicine or tissue engineering strategies for future pharmaceuticals.
-Fundamental under pinning research involves the study of normal and disordered cell and tissue structure and function, biomechanics and biomaterials.
+Fundamental under pinning research involves the study of normal and disordered cell and tissue structure and function, biomechanics and mechanobiology and biomaterials and how all of this platform technology may be incorporated into the latest organ-on-a-chip models.
 There is also a focus on lifelong health and healthy ageing in cells and tissues.
 An integrated multiscale approach is taken from the nano- to the macro-scale with researchers investigating a range of disease conditions including arthritis and other musculoskeletal disorders, cancer, inflammation and cardiovascular disease.

-The Centre is supported by pioneering, nanoscale techniques to visualise, quantify and manipulate biological processes, as well as computation biophysical modelling through collaboration with the Division of Engineering Science.
+Research within the division is supported by pioneering, nanoscale techniques to visualise, quantify and manipulate biological processes, as well as computation biophysical modelling through collaboration with our other research divisions.
 All staff are also part of the QMUL Institute of Bioengineering.

 Deputy for Research: Dr Julien Gautrot